zhezhe301/ov_prognosis_prediction/README.md

 ### 4.2

 The R script *figure3.r* is for figure3 which shows C-index of all the models.
-Before this step, you need first run all the scripts from part1 (*1.survival.model*) and part2 (*2.tx.outcome.model*) to create related files.
+Before this step, we first run all the scripts from part1 (*1.survival.model*) and part2 (*2.tx.outcome.model*) to create related files.
 Next, bind them together to create the following files: *survival.5fold.txt*, *survival.icgc.txt*, and *treatment.5fold.txt*.
 You can bind them manually by yourself.
-However, we have already uploaded this three files.
+However, we have already uploaded this three files we used generating the figures presented in our manuscript.
 In detail,

 4.2.1 The file *survival.5fold.txt* is used for figure 3A plotting.
 After running the scripts from part1 (*1.survival.model*), you will have four files named "mat.100.5fold.csv" and other four files named "mat.100.pca.5fold.csv" (from *1.DNAseq*, *2.RNAseq*, *3.miRNA*, *4.DNAmethy*), bind them together to generate the file *survival.5fold.txt*.